- About Actisense

 In all cases where we are using a third-party service or company, we will only provide the minimal amount of information for the purposes of delivering the service to us and to meet our requirements.

 Where we are processing your data and needed to ask your permission to do so, you are able to withdraw your consent at any time.
-If you wish to stop receiving our marketing emails you can do so, by clicking on the “unsubscribe” link at the bottom or the email.
-Otherwise, you can contact us, using the contact details below.
+If you wish to stop receiving our marketing e-mails you can do so, by clicking on the “unsubscribe” link at the bottom of the email.
+Otherwise, you can contact us, using the contact details below (refer to paragraph 13).

 It is important that any of your data that we process is kept up to date.
-We will from time to time ask you to verify your contact details but if you wish to update any information we hold about you, please contact us using the contact details below.
+We will from time to time ask you to verify your contact details but if you wish to update any information we hold about you, please contact us using the contact details below (refer to paragraph 13).

 Under some circumstances you may request us to delete your data from our systems.
 Where this is possible (e.g. we don’t have any legal purpose for continuing to process your data) we will erase it from our systems.

-If you wish to exercise your right to be forgotten, please contact us via the contact details below.
+If you wish to exercise your right to be forgotten, please contact us via the contact details below (refer to paragraph 13).

 Your right to portability allows you to request a machine-readable format of the data you supplied to us and associated service logs (where we store them).
-Please contact us, using the contact details below, if you wish to receive a CSV export of your data.
+Please contact us, using the contact details below (refer to paragraph 13), if you wish to receive a machine-readable copy of your data.

-To make a request for any personal information we hold and process about you, we would prefer it if you could put it in writing or in an email to the addresses below.
+To make a request for any personal information we hold and process about you, we would request that you put it in writing or in an e-mail to the address below (refer to paragraph 13).
 We will need to verify your identity before providing the information and where necessary may contact you further to ensure we understand what data you are requesting.

 Chief Operating Officer

-We may change or update elements of this privacy notice from time to time or as required by law.
-The most current version of our privacy notice is available on our website at www.actisense.com
+We may change or update elements of this Privacy Notice from time to time, or as required by law.
+The most current version of our Privacy Notice is available on our website at https://actisense.com/terms-conditions.